RAE-NWM: Navigation World Model in Dense Visual Representation Space: Experiments

 \subsection{Simulation in Habitat}

-To evaluate closed-loop control capabilities, we deploy RAE-NWM as a dynamics engine in the Habitat simulator using scenes from MP3D.
+To evaluate closed-loop control capabilities, we deploy RAE-NWM as a dynamics engine in the Habitat simulator using scenes from Matterport3D.
 We assess the model on the Image-Goal navigation task, where the agent navigates to a destination specified by a goal image.
 An episode (average length 8 meters) is considered successful if the agent stops within 1 meter of the target.
 At each environment step, the agent performs CEM-based trajectory optimization guided by the same token-space DINO feature distance used in Section~\ref{subsec:planning_accuracy}, and executes the selected action accordingly.
 Table~\ref{tab:habitat_results} shows that RAE-NWM achieves a Success Rate of 78.95\%, outperforming existing visual navigation methods.
-Its SPL is slightly lower than that of One-Step WM, likely because the latter can more efficiently sample longer planning trajectories without iterative rollouts.
+Its SPL is slightly lower than that of One-Step WM, likely because one-step generation can evaluate longer planning trajectories more efficiently under a fixed computation budget, while RAE-NWM attains a higher SR with iterative dense-space rollouts.